Fernando Peyroteo: Club career

 Peyroteo contributed 40 goals in the 1948–49 campaign as the Lions conquered their third league in a row.
-He retired shortly after at the age of 31, with the revenue from the testimonial match against Atlético Clube de Portugal being used to pay debts he had collected with a sportswear shop he had opened.
+He retired shortly after at the age of 31, with the revenue from the testimonial match against Atlético being used to pay debts he had collected with a sportswear shop he had opened.

-Peyroteo subsequently moved back to Angola, but returned eventually to Portugal to coach the national team: after his second game, a 4–2 loss at minnows Luxembourg for the 1962 FIFA World Cup qualifiers which brought young Eusébio his first cap, he was relieved of his duties, and quit football altogether.
+Peyroteo subsequently moved back to Angola, but returned eventually to Portugal to coach the national team: after his second game, a 4–2 loss at minnows Luxembourg for the 1962 FIFA World Cup qualifiers which brought a young Eusébio his first cap, he was relieved of his duties, and quit football altogether.
 After a veterans match in Barcelona, he was forced to undergo surgery that brought complications later, leading to the amputation of one leg; he died in the Portuguese capital, at the age of 60.

 International career

 Peyroteo played 20 times for Portugal over 11 years, scoring 14 goals.
 He made his debut on 24 April 1938, in a friendly against Germany in Frankfurt.